Youth Conference - Community Can Cultivate Change

 The Youth Conference is designed to inspire pride and excellence among middle and high school students through thought provoking workshops, hands-on activities, and engaging conversations with current college students from the Claremont Colleges.
 Separate workshops are designed for students and parent/guardians.

-This year’s conference theme is Our Story, Our Glory.
+This year’s conference theme is Community Can Cultivate Change.
 We have an exciting day planned to build the community.
-The Draper Center and a student leadership team will kick off the day with a panel discussion followed by 3 college student-led workshops titled: Our History in SoCal, Community Solutions, and Media to Material (Art & Music).
+The Draper Center and a student leadership team will kick off the day with a panel discussion followed by 3 college student-led workshops titled: A Hidden Chemistry, A Community Dream, and Marvel Meets Movement.
 During the lunch hour, guests can enjoy a resource fair, a catered lunch on the Smith Campus Center patio, and interactive activities.
 Our afternoon program will continue with an uplifting vocal performance and an inspiring message from a dynamic keynote speaker.

 Parents and students must register separately.